Summer Program Stats

 The Firm Says

 Our small class size coupled with our mentorship programs makes for an engaging, supportive, and enriching summer experience.
-Our summer associates select a practice area of interest (Corporate, Litigation, or Intellectual Property) and are immersed in that practice area for the duration of the program.
-Summer Associates work on an array of matters, often staffed on cases or deal teams, where they can gain real, hands-on experience working side by side with our lawyers.
+Our summer associates select a practice area of interest (corporate, litigation, or intellectual property) and are immersed in that practice area for the duration of the program.
+Summer associates work on an array of matters, often staffed on cases or deal teams, where they can gain real, hands-on experience working side by side with our lawyers.
+We have a robust professional development program that includes simulations and on-your-feet practice that are based on real client work.
 Summer associates are also encouraged to participate in our extensive pro bono opportunities.
-In addition to our 2L summer associates, we host first-year students in our summer associate program as Leadership Council on Legal Diversity (LCLD) 1L Scholars.
-After spending nine weeks at the firm, our summer associates know our lawyers, understand what we do, and are ready to hit the ground running after law school.
+After spending the summer at Mintz, our summer associates know our lawyers, understand what we do, and are ready to hit the ground running after law school.